Human rights in Malaysia

 The protection of basic human rights is enshrined in Constitution of Malaysia.
 These include liberty of the person (Article 5) and prohibition of slavery and forced labour (Article 6).
 At the national level, legislative measures that exist to prevent human rights violations and abuses can be found in acts and laws on issues that either have a human rights component or relate to certain groups of society whose rights may be at risk of being violated.
 Human rights groups are generally critical of the Malaysian government and the Royal Malaysia Police.

-Preventive detention laws such as the Internal Security Act and the Emergency (Public Order and Prevention of Crime) Ordinance 1969 allow for detention without trial or charge and as such are a source of concern for human rights organizations like Suara Rakyat Malaysia.
+Preventive detention laws such as the Internal Security Act 1960 and the Emergency (Public Order and Prevention of Crime) Ordinance 1969 allow for detention without trial or charge and as such are a source of concern for human rights organizations like Suara Rakyat Malaysia.
+However, the Internal Security Act 1960 has been repealed and replaced by SOSMA in 2012 and the 1969 Emergency Ordinance has lapsed following the annulment of three Emergency Proclamations in 2011.

 Legislation

 Several Malaysian laws are said to restrict basic human rights.
 Recent sweeping changes in these laws have been described by the government as human rights reforms but, according to critics, have actually, in some regards, made restrictions even more stringent.

 The Ministry of Foreign Affairs has defended the country's strict controls on human rights with the explanation that the nation "takes a holistic approach to human rights in that it views all rights as indivisible and interdependent.
 In Malaysia, the rights of every citizen are protected by legal provisions in the Federal Constitution...
 But these rights are not absolute and are subject to, among others, public order, morality and security of the country."
 Hence, while claiming to "uphold... the universal principles of human rights," Malaysia finds it important to "take into account the history of the country as well as the religious, social and cultural diversities of its communities.
 This is to ensure that the respect for social harmony is preserved and protected.
 The practices of human rights in Malaysia are reflections of a wider Asian value system where welfare and collective well-being of the community are more significant compared to individual rights."